CollabOD: Collaborative Multi-Backbone with Cross-scale Vision for UAV Small Object Detection: METHODOLOGY

 \subsection{Localization-Aware Lightweight Design}

-Following structural enhancement and cross-path calibration, the remaining critical challenge is to enable the regression head to stably leverage these structural cues without introducing additional computational overhead during the inference phase.
-To this end, the proposed \textbf{Unified Detail-Aware Head (UDA Head)} strikes a robust balance between localization stability and efficiency through shared detail enhancement and decoupled prediction.

-\paragraph{Forward Process} The specific forward process is summarized in Algorithm~\ref{alg:uda}, where multi-scale features are denoted as $F_i$.
+Following structural enhancement and cross-path calibration, the remaining challenge is to enable the regression head to use these structural cues without adding inference-time overhead.
+To this end, the proposed \textbf{Unified Detail-Aware Head (UDA Head)} balances localization stability and efficiency through shared detail enhancement and decoupled prediction.
+Algorithm~\ref{alg:uda} summarizes the forward process, where multi-scale features are denoted as $F_i$.

+\paragraph{Re-parameterized Detail Enhancement} The shared block $\mathcal{S}$ is implemented as a training-time multi-branch detail enhancer with a $3\times3$ convolution branch, a $1\times1$ convolution branch, and an identity branch when the input and output dimensions match.
+Each branch is followed by batch normalization during training.
+For an input feature $x$, this block is expressed as Eq.~\eqref{eq:uda_training_block}:

+where $W_3$ and $W_1$ are the $3\times3$ and $1\times1$ kernels, and $\mathrm{BN}_0$ denotes the identity branch with batch normalization.
+Before inference, batch-normalization parameters are folded into the corresponding convolution kernels.
+The $1\times1$ kernel is then padded to $3\times3$, and all branch kernels and biases are summed into a single $3\times3$ convolution as Eqs.~\eqref{eq:uda_reparam_weight} and~\eqref{eq:uda_reparam_bias}:

+Thus, $\mathcal{S}(x)$ is replaced by $W_{\text{rep}}*x+b_{\text{rep}}$ at inference.
+As a result, the UDA Head uses the multi-branch representation during training but introduces no extra branch evaluation at deployment.

-\paragraph{Complexity Analysis} The primary computational overhead stems from the shared detail enhancement block $\mathcal{S}$ and the prediction heads.
+\paragraph{Complexity Analysis} The primary computational overhead comes from the shared detail enhancement block $\mathcal{S}$ and the prediction heads.
 Let $N = \sum_i H_i W_i$ denote the total number of spatial locations across all scales.
-The time complexity can be formulated as:
+The time complexity can be formulated as Eq.~\eqref{eq:uda_time_complexity}:

 Typically, since $C_h \gg R$, the dominant term is $\mathcal{O}\big(N C_h^2\big)$.
-The space complexity is primarily composed of the intermediate features and the prediction logits:
+The space complexity is primarily composed of the intermediate features and the prediction logits in Eq.~\eqref{eq:uda_space_complexity}:

-Because $\mathcal{S}$ and the projections are shared across all scales, the UDA Head enhances detail perception for regression while maintaining low additional parameter counts and inference overhead, making it highly suitable for UAV deployment scenarios with constrained computational resources.
+Because $\mathcal{S}$ and the projections are shared across all scales and re-parameterized before inference, the UDA Head enhances detail perception for regression while maintaining low additional parameter counts and inference overhead.
+This property makes it suitable for UAV deployment scenarios with constrained computational resources.